gerardroche/sublime-phpunit/README.md

 * Jump to next and jump to previous failure
 * Switch Test File (splits window and puts test case and class under test side by side)

-## INSTALLATION
+## Installation

 ### Package Control installation

-The preferred method of installation is [Package Control](https://packagecontrol.io/browse/authors/gerardroche).
+The preferred method of installation is Package Control ([Search for PHPUnitKit](https://packagecontrol.io/browse/authors/gerardroche)).

 ### Manual installation